B2-Kumar/Notes/oops.md

 ###### OOPS
 It is basically a programming style that uses the concept of class and object in programming.
-The popular object-oriented programming languages are c++, java, python, PHP, c#, etc. The main objective of OOPs is to implement real-world entities such as polymorphism, inheritance, encapsulation, abstraction, etc.
+The popular object-oriented programming languages are C++, java, python, PHP, c#, etc. The main objective of OOPs is to implement real-world entities such as polymorphism, inheritance, encapsulation, abstraction, etc.

 ###### Class
 A user-defined type that describes what a particular kind of object will look like.
 Thus, a class is a template or blueprint for an object.
 A class contains variables, methods, and constructors.